Asharulislam/flutter_todo_module/README.md

             }
         }

+        flutterEngine.dartExecutor.executeDartEntrypoint(
+            DartExecutor.DartEntrypoint.createDefault()
+        )

         FlutterEngineCache.getInstance().put("my_engine", flutterEngine)
     }
 }
 ```

+Note the order: the `MethodChannel` handler is registered **before**
+`executeDartEntrypoint` starts running Dart's `main()`.
+That matters because
+`executeDartEntrypoint` kicks off Dart execution essentially concurrently
+with the rest of `onCreate()` — registering the handler first closes off a
+startup race where an early `getToken()` call could otherwise fire before
+anything is listening.

 The engine is cached under the key **`"my_engine"`** for the whole app
 lifetime. `HomeScreen` then reuses that exact instance instead of spinning